baerchen201/LethalCustomBoomboxMusic/README.md

 └── BepInEx
     └── plugins
-        └── CustomBoomboxMusic (Your music files go in here) ├── Artist - Title.mp3
+        └── CustomBoomboxMusic (Your music files go in here) ├── Artist - Title (Album).mp3
             ├── Example Artist - Example Song (Example Game).ogg
-            └── music.m4a
+            └── Composer - Title [Remix, Slowed, Looped].m4a
 ```

-It is recommended to name your music files as shown (`Artist - Title (Source)`), since the user will see a "Now Playing" popup displaying the file name.
+It is recommended to name your music files as shown (`Artist - Title (Album/Source) [Modifications]`), since the user will see a "Now Playing" popup displaying the file name.

 Example:
 ```